dawidmpunkt/rumble-for-steamdeck/README.md

 - burn bootloader on ATtiny
 - upload sketch to ATtiny.

-The DRV2605L was configured in Audio-to-Vibe mode in the first successful tests.
+~~The DRV2605L was configured in Audio-to-Vibe mode in the first successful tests.~~ The DRV2605L is configured in Audio mode now.

 You can find the code [here](DRV2605_test.ino).